Baystate Wealth Management LLC Has $469,000 Position in Verizon Communications Inc. (NYSE:VZ)

 Insider Buying and Selling at Verizon Communications

-In other news, EVP Craig L. Silliman sold 3,340 shares of the business’s stock in a transaction dated Monday, December 11th.
+In other Verizon Communications news, EVP Craig L. Silliman sold 3,340 shares of the company’s stock in a transaction dated Monday, December 11th.
 The stock was sold at an average price of $38.29, for a total value of $127,888.60.
-Following the transaction, the executive vice president now directly owns 46,295 shares of the company’s stock, valued at approximately $1,772,635.55.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Following the sale, the executive vice president now owns 46,295 shares in the company, valued at approximately $1,772,635.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 In other news, EVP Craig L. Silliman sold 23,380 shares of the business’s stock in a transaction dated Thursday, November 30th.
 The stock was sold at an average price of $38.00, for a total value of $888,440.00.
 Following the transaction, the executive vice president now directly owns 49,635 shares of the company’s stock, valued at approximately $1,886,130.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, EVP Craig L. Silliman sold 3,340 shares of the business’s stock in a transaction dated Monday, December 11th.
 The shares were sold at an average price of $38.29, for a total value of $127,888.60.
 Following the completion of the transaction, the executive vice president now directly owns 46,295 shares in the company, valued at $1,772,635.55.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.02% of the company’s stock.

 About Verizon Communications